mpi-astronomy/mpia-python-template/README.md

 flake8
 ```

 This repository come pre-set with contonuous integration using GitHub Actions.
 Every time you push a commit or make a pull request, all tests will be automatically run by GitHub.
 On the GitHub page for your repository you should have an `Action` tab (forth from the left).
 This tab will show you the test results.
-You can disable/enable actions as shown [here](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow).
+While you can (and should) run the test suite locally, these runs are usually only on your operating system against one version of python.
+The advantage of CI is that you can test your code against different versions of python, different versions of key libraries and different operating systems.
+Here we have set up a simple test matrix which run against four different versions of python.
+You can make the CI more complex if you need.
+You can disable/enable actions as shown [here](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) or by deleting the `.github/workflows/ci.yml` file.

 **Creating documentation**